The Channel loyalty program definitive guide

 In this case, partners receive a percentage of the volume sale.
 Channel SPIFFs are more short-term incentives compared to others as they receive the cash automatically.

-· Make your SPIFFs strategical: Focus your rewards mainly on those solutions that are working better.
+· Build your SPIFFs strategical: Focus your rewards mainly on those solutions that are working better.

 · Make sure partners are funded quickly: Be quick when paying them.